 CO2 neutrality and „non-CO2“ benefits add: Green Liquid Methane is the long-range aircraft fuel for best climate protection in the near future.

-Green Methane can be made from water + CO2 + green energy (carbon capture) or from waste (bio methane).
+Green Methane can be made from water + CO2 + green energy (carbon capture) or from waste (agricultural waste, bio methane).

 Aircraft fuel DETAILS